Clindesse

 General: Fatigue

-Immune System: Hypersensitivity
+Immune System: Hypersensiitivity

 Nervous System: Dizziness

-Reproductive System: Dysfunctional uterine bleeding, dysmennorrhea, intermenstrual bleeding, pelvic pain, vaginal burning, vaginal irritation, vulvar erythema<, vulvitis, vulvovaginal discomfort, vulvovaginal dryness, vulvovaginitis
+Reproductive System: Dysfunctional uterine bleeding, dysmennorrhea, intermenstrual bleeding, pelvic pain, vaginal burning, vaginal irritation, vulvar erythema, vulvitis, vulvovaginal discomfort, vulvovaginal dryness, vulvovaginitis

 Other Clindamycin Formulations

-Clindesse (clindamycin phosphate) affords minimal peak serum levels and systemic exposure (AUCs) of clindamycin compared to an oral or intravenous dose of clindamycin [see CLINICAL PHARMACOLOGY].
+Clindesse affords minimal peak serum levels and systemic exposure (AUCs) of clindamycin compared to an oral or intravenous dose of clindamycin [see CLINICAL PHARMACOLOGY].
 Data from well-controlled trials directly comparing clindamycin administered orally to clindamycin administered vaginally are not available.

 The following additional adverse reactions and altered laboratory tests have been reported with the oral or parenteral use of clindamycin:

-Gastrointestinal: Abdominal pain, esophagitis, nausea, Clostridium difficile-associated diarrhea [see WARNINGS AND PRECAUTIONS]
+Gastrointestinal: Abdominal pain, esophagitis, nausea, Clostridium difficile-associated diarrhea [see WARNINGS AND PRECAUTIONS].

 Hematopoietic: Transient neutropenia (leukopenia), eosinophilia, agranulocytosis, and thrombocytopenia have been reported.
 No direct etiologic relationship to concurrent clindamycin therapy could be made in any of these reports.